seven1m/cascading_rubies/README.markdown

 ### Examples

-See example/example.rb for all the possible syntax, including use of the Sass Color class for some color arithmetic.
+See files in example directory for more help.

 ## Installation